(LIBERTY) BELL WORK

 Arrogance Vs. Humility

-Get a little taste of what the Congress might have looked and sounded like in this clip from the HBO miniseries, John Adams.
-What do you think of John Adams' demeanor here?
+Get a little taste of what the Congress might have looked and sounded like in this video.
+What do you think of John Hancock's demeanor here?

-Contrast his mood with George Washington's as portrayed by these actors.
-How were they each perceived by their peers in the Congress?
+Contrast his mood with George Washington's.
 What lesson about humility vs. pride can we learn?

 Watch heavy-weight boxer Muhammad Ali, described as the "King of Trash Talk" present himself to the press.